CLIENT

 Dashboard Map Card

-From the very first round of mid-fidelity usability tests, users had been asking for a map view on the Dashboard page.
-The first designs I created had a tab to switch to map view, similar to the tab available on the main Project List page, but it wasn't visible enough.
-Users were still asking to see a map on their dashboard.
+From the beginning, users had been asking for a map view on the Dashboard.
+My original designs had a tab to switch to map view, but it wasn't visible enough.

 The original mid fidelity dashboard, with the tab to switch between list and map view.